-Antibiotic resistance a growing concern with urinary tract infectionOctober 11th, 2012 in Medications
+Antibiotic resistance a growing concern with urinary tract infectionOctober 11, 2012 in Medicine & Health / Medications

 As a result of concerns about antibiotic resistance, doctors in the United States are increasingly prescribing newer, more costly and more powerful antibiotics to treat urinary tract infections, one of the most common illnesses in women.